 In May 2023, DAZN launched two new global FAST channels, DAZN Combat and DAZN Women’s Football, which will be available globally through LG, Samsung TV Plus and VIDAA.

-In August 2023, it was announced DAZN had acquired US-based women’s football streaming platform ATA Football.
-DAZN also launched in France, with the company reaching a sub-licensing agreement with Canal+ to stream weekly Ligue 1 fixtures on the service, and offer carriage of a DAZN 1 linear channel for Canal+ customers.
-DAZN also announced a five-year partnership with U.S. sports merchandise retailer Fanatics, Inc.
+In August 2023, DAZN acquired US-based women’s football streaming platform ATA Football.
+DAZN also launched in France, with a sub-licensing agreement with Canal+ to stream weekly Ligue 1 fixtures and offer carriage of a DAZN 1 linear channel.
+Additionally, DAZN announced a five-year partnership with U.S. sports merchandise retailer Fanatics, Inc.

-In November 2023, DAZN published a notice stating that DAZN Moments service would be terminated on 30 November 2023, with no further purchases or sales available.
+In November 2023, DAZN published a notice on their website stating that the DAZN Moments service would be terminated on November 30, 2023, ceasing further purchases or sales.

-DAZN Moments would no longer be held by customers after 14 March 2024.
+On March 14, 2024, DAZN Moments would no longer be held by customers.

-In October 2024, DAZN reached an agreement with Saudi Arabia's General Entertainment Authority, giving it exclusive rights to Riyadh Season events, and international rights outside of MENA for its slate of boxing events.
+In October 2024, DAZN reached an agreement with Saudi Arabia's General Entertainment Authority, giving it exclusive rights (co-exclusive within the MENA region) to Riyadh Season events, and international rights outside of MENA for its slate of boxing events.
+The PIF stated that it "has no current plans to invest in the company".

 In December 2024, DAZN acquired exclusive international rights to the 2025 FIFA Club World Cup.